AlexMPhil/RTL100/README.md

 # RTL100
-attempt 100 days of RTL
+This repo is for the codes during my attempt of '100 days of RTL'

+Day 1 - Day X => Combinational Circuits